Plastic Chemicals That May Lead to Weight Gain?

 Avoiding Obesogens: 6 Tips!

-I think it can feel a little overwhelming at first.
-But baby steps count.
+I know it is impossible to avoid ALL plastic, but we can do our best.
+It can feel a little overwhelming at first, but baby steps count.

-Start making small changes, baby step by baby step, and the big results you see (more energy, healthier skin, better sleep, plus a smaller number when you step on the scale) will motivate you to keep going.
+Start making small changes, baby step by step, and the significant results you see (more energy, healthier skin, better sleep, plus a smaller number when you step on the scale) will motivate you to keep going.

 1. Switch out your plastic food storage containers for glass

 2. Ditch Normal dental floss.
-Conventional dental floss is made from Petroleum: Petroleum is the most common synthetic wax coating used for normal dental floss.
-My favorite healthy floss option is Dr.Tung's Smart Floss is made of fibers lightly coated with a vegetable/beeswax blend (contains beeswax plus one or more candelilla, carnauba, castor oil, and rice bran wax).
+Conventional dental floss is made from petroleum, and the most common synthetic wax coating is for regular dental floss.
+My favorite healthy floss option is Dr.Tung's Smart Floss, which is made of fibers lightly coated with a vegetable/beeswax blend (contains beeswax plus one or more candelilla, carnauba, castor oil, and rice bran wax).

 3. Don't use coffee and tea cups lined with plastic.
 Bring your own stainless steel thermos or mug.